A-StadLabs/helpcenter/README.md

 * Unit testing with Web Component Tester
 * Offline-first setup through Service Worker elements
 * End-to-end Build Tooling (including [Vulcanize](https://github.com/Polymer/vulcanize))

-## Getting Started

-To take advantage of Polymer Starter Kit you need to:

-1. Get a copy of the code.
-2. Install the dependencies if you don't already have them.
-3. Modify the application to your liking.
-4. Deploy your production code.

-## Getting the code

-[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.

 ### Install dependencies